changedown

 This architecture supports multi-turn conversations with contextual awareness, so an agent can reference earlier edits in the same session and build on previous review decisions.cn-91

-1. Response flows back cn-92 The MCP tool server formulates the edit proposal and routes it through the CriticMarkup parser for validation and serialization.
+1. Response flows back cn-92 -cn-93 The MCP tool server formulates the edit proposal and routes it through the CriticMarkup parser for validation and serialization.
 The response includes fully attributed change operations with LINE:HASH coordinates.
 The parserThe parsercn-94 supportssupports thecn-95 six-level matching cascadesix-level matching cascadecn-96 for fine-grained control over anchor resolution, whitespace normalization, and settled-text fallback (cn-97STF)cn-98 in ambiguous contexts.
 The response flows back through the connector to the editor viausingcn-99 the CriticMarkup protocol.

-2. Escalation when needed cn-100 If the virtual agent cannotcan'tcn-102 resolve the editing request — for example, when a proposed substitution conflicts with a pending change from another author — the system escalates to a human reviewer.
-The escalation preserves the full uecn-103dialog context so the reviewer can pick up without repeating steps.
+2. Escalation when needed cn-100 -cn-101 If the virtual agent cannotcan'tcn-102 resolve the editing request — for example, when a proposed substitution conflicts with a pending change from another author — the system escalates to a human reviewer.
+The escalation preserves the full dialoguecn-103 context so the reviewer can pick up without repeating steps.

 This architecture supports multiturn conversations with contextual awareness, allowing agents to reference earlier edits and build on previous review decisions within the same session.cn-104